-One of the six communities (next to Listrac-Médoc.
+One of the six municipalities (next to Listrac-Médoc.
 Moulis.
 Pauillac.
-Saint-Estèphe and Saint-Julien ) within the French area Haut-Médoc, which are independent appellations and may carry the place name on the label.
-Margaux is the most famous and largest community in the center of the city Médoc, The vineyards cover about 1,300 hectares of vineyards.
-The appellation also includes the municipalities of Arsac, Cantenac, Labarde and Soussans.
-The red wines produced there are among the best of Médoc.
-The soils consist of a shallow layer of coarse gravel over limestone mixed with fine gravel subsoil.
+Saint-Estèphe and Saint-Julien ) within the French area Haut-Médoc, which are independent appellations and may have the place name on the label.
+Margaux is the most famous and largest community in the center of the Médoc, The vineyards cover around 1,300 hectares of vineyards.
+The municipalities Arsac, Cantenac, Labarde and Soussans also belong to the appellation.
+The red wines produced there are among the best from Médoc.
+The floors consist of a flat layer of coarse gravel over fine gravel sub-soil mixed with limestone.

-There are also well over 20 classified as Cru-bourgeois wineries such as Château Labégorce-Zédé and Château Siran, as well as a number of businesses classified as Cru Artisan.
-The determining species Cabernet Sauvignon usually has the largest share in the reds, which are often storable for decades, but Merlot For the most part, it has a higher proportion than other large municipalities in the Médoc.
-This gives the tannin-rich Margaux wines a typical, slightly more supple, softer note.
+There are also well over 20 wineries classified as Cru Bourgeois such as Château Labégorce-Zédé and Château Siran, as well as a number of companies classified as Cru Artisan.
+The determining variety Cabernet Sauvignon usually has the largest share in the red wines that have been storable for decades, however Merlot mostly has a higher share in the Médoc than other large municipalities.
+This gives the tannic-rich Margaux wines a typical, somewhat more supple, softer note.